dalibor/dalibornasevic.com/posts/036-global-day-of-coderetreat-2012-skopje-macedonia.md

 author: Dalibor Nasevic
 tags: [coderetreat, gdcr]
 image: /images/coderetreat_skopje_2012.png
+summary: "Summary and notes for Global Day of Coderetreat 2012 in Skopje, Macedonia."
 ---

 Last Saturday I hosted and facilitated [Global Day Of Coderetreat event in Skopje (Macedonia)](http://coderetreat.org/events/global-day-of-coderetreat-2012-skopje-macedonia "Global Day Of Coderetreat event in Skopje (Macedonia)").
 It is second year I'm doing that, you can read the notes from last year here  [GDCR 2011](http://dalibornasevic.com/posts/31-global-day-of-coderetreat-in-skopje-macedonia "Global Day of Coderetreat 2011 Skopje (Macedonia)").